Ben Jonson: Decline and death

-Jonson died on or around 16 August 1637, and his funeral was held the next day.
-It was attended by 'all or the greatest part of the nobility then in town'.
+According to a contemporary letter written by Edward Thelwall of Gray's Inn, Jonson died on 18 August 1637 (O.S.
+6 August).
+He died in London.
+His funeral was held the next day.
+It was attended by "all or the greatest part of the nobility then in town".
 He is buried in the north aisle of the nave in Westminster Abbey, with the inscription "O Rare Ben Johnson [sic]" set in the slab over his grave.
 John Aubrey, in a more meticulous record than usual, notes that a passer-by, John Young of Great Milton, Oxfordshire, saw the bare grave marker and on impulse paid a workman eighteen pence to make the inscription.
 Another theory suggests that the tribute came from William Davenant, Jonson's successor as Poet Laureate (and card-playing companion of Young), as the same phrase appears on Davenant's nearby gravestone, but essayist Leigh Hunt contends that Davenant's wording represented no more than Young's coinage, cheaply re-used.
 The fact that Jonson was buried in an upright position was an indication of his reduced circumstances at the time of his death, although it has also been written that he asked for a grave exactly 18 inches square from the monarch and received an upright grave to fit in the requested space.

 It has been pointed out that the inscription could be read "Orare Ben Jonson" (pray for Ben Jonson), possibly in an allusion to Jonson's acceptance of Catholic doctrine during his lifetime (although he had returned to the Church of England); the carving shows a distinct space between "O" and "rare".

 A monument to Jonson was erected in about 1723 by the Earl of Oxford and is in the eastern aisle of Westminster Abbey's Poets' Corner.
 It includes a portrait medallion and the same inscription as on the gravestone.
 It seems Jonson was to have had a monument erected by subscription soon after his death but the English Civil War intervened.